-The Authority has leased three parcels, one leased from the Port of San Diego, and two subleased from the Port of San Diego's tenants, Avis and Hertz, respectively.
-The triangular parcel leased from the Port will contain the new Authority ADC department trailers and the trailers for the Terminal 1 Expansion Joint Venture Team, also known as the Arrive Team, which consists of Turner, FlatIron, and Gensler.
+The Authority has leased three parcels, one leased from the Port of San Diego, and two subleased from Port of San Diego tenants Avis and Hertz, respectively.
+The triangular parcel leased from the Port of San Diego contains the Authority's ADC department trailers and the trailers for the Terminal 1 Expansion Joint Venture Team, also known as the Arrive Team, which consists of Turner, FlatIron, and Gensler contractors.
 The two parcels to the west are combined as the Arrive and ADC employee parking.
-The triangular parcel drains to Convair Lagoon while the two other parcels drain to outfalls at the East Basin.
+The triangular parcel drains to Convair Lagoon, and the two other parcels drain to outfalls at the East Basin.